Art collector says he found head from Courbet's explicit nude

 That prompted him to study the painter and spot a similarity in tone with "l'Origine du Monde", on display at the Musee d'Orsay in Paris since 1995.

-Being the matching head would give John's painting a value of some 40 million euros, Paris Match said.
+Being the matching head would give John's painting a value of some 40 million euros ($54 million), Paris Match said.
 He hoped to loan his painting to the Musee d'Orsay so the two could be displayed together, the magazine said.

-French daily Le Figaro doubted the story, however, noting there was no recorded evidence that the Origin painting had been cut away from another and quoting other experts as sceptical of Fernier's theory.
+French daily Le Figaro doubted the story, however, noting there was no recorded evidence that the Origin painting had been cut away from another and quoting other experts as skeptical of Fernier's theory.

 The Musee d'Orsay declined to comment.